-Here are some possible differences between the heartburn and heart attacks.
+Here are some possible differences between heartburn and heart attacks.

 Possible Signs of Heartburn

 Note: Call for emergency medical services right away if you have any chest pain, even if you think it may be heartburn.

 Possible Signs of Angina or Heart Attack

 Heartburn and heart attacks are not the only conditions that can cause chest pain.
 Other problems that can cause chest pain include:

 Chest pain can be difficult to interpret.
 Call for emergency medical services right away if you have any chest pain, especially if you have other signs and symptoms of a heart attack.
 Do not have someone drive you to the emergency room.
-Emergency medical crews can administer treatment on the way to the hospital.
+Emergency medical crews can provide treatment on the way to the hospital.